 Looking for in-depth Jewish learning?
 Join our ongoing group of adult learners and engage with gifted Jewish scholars from around the country.

-The Advanced Learning Institute meets on Tuesday mornings, 10:00 – 11:00am via Zoom.
+The Advanced Learning Institute meets on Monday mornings, 9:30 – 10:30am via Zoom.

 please fill out the form below so we can send you the Zoom link and password.

 Email Joy@JewishCollaborativeoc.org with any questions.

 Everybody Counts: Welcoming Refugees and Asylum Seekers into our Communities